FernandoZorek/logic-tests-javascript/README.md

 * **Intermediate:** More complex tests with functions and objects.
 * **Advanced:** Challenging tests that require knowledge of algorithms and data structures.

-## How to Use
+## Running the Tests:

-* Clone the repository to your computer.
+* Choose the folder that corresponds to your skill level or desired challenge.
-* Open the `index.html` file in a web browser.
+* Open the .js file of your choice within the chosen folder.
-* Select the challenge you want to solve.
-* Read the instructions and implement the solution in JavaScript.
+* Copy the code from the file.
+* Access your browser's console (usually Ctrl+Shift+J on Chrome or Cmd+Option+J on Safari).
-* Click the "Run" button to check the result.
+* Paste the code into the console and press Enter.
+* Observe the result and compare it with the expected answer, which can be found in the comments within the code.

 ## Objective